Trump defends first month in office, blasts media and detractors

 - Said that he had no problem with his former national security adviser, Mike Flynn, discussing sanctions with the Russian ambassador, and that he only fired him because Mr. Flynn had lied to Vice-President Mike Pence about it.

-- Warned of a “nuclear Holocaust” if he doesn’t treat Russia well.
+- Warned of a “nuclear holocaust” if he doesn’t treat Russia well.

-- Contended that his administration is “running like a fine-tuned machine” despite the firing of Mr. Flynn and the messy roll-out of his immigration ban on seven majority-Muslim countries, which is now suspended by the courts.
+- Contended that his administration is “running like a fine-tuned machine” despite the firing of Mr. Flynn and the messy rollout of his immigration ban on seven majority-Muslim countries, which is now suspended by the courts.

 “I’m actually having a really good time,” Mr. Trump said at one point.
 “I’m not ranting and raving.
 I’m just telling you you’re dishonest people.”